Post-traumatic stress disorder (PTSD)

 Isolation and breaking off contact

 Some people with PTSD withdraw and break off social contacts.
 They also seem disinterested in things which used to be important to them.
-Some have the feeling of being alienated from their own life, while others feel emotionless and numb inside.
+Some people have the feeling of being alienated from their own life, while others feel emotionless and numb inside.
 Sometimes, too, people with PTSD blank out their trauma so strongly that they no longer remember parts of the event.
 It is often impossible to make sense of, and process, the experience.

 Negative thoughts and moods